Uniform attachment with freezing: Scaling limits: Scaling limits: main results

 holds in distribution for the Gromov--Hausdorff--Prokhorov topology, where $\mathcal{T}(f)$ is a random measured compact real tree. \end{theorem}

-The proof is divided in two steps: first the identification of the limit through finite-dimensional distributions by constructing a continuous analog of Algorithm \ref{algo2}, second establishing tightness for the Gromov--Hausdorff-Prokhorov topology by relying on the chaining method.
+The proof is divided in two steps: first the identification of the limit through finite-dimensional distributions by constructing a continuous analog of Algorithm \ref{algo2}, second establishing tightness for the Gromov--Hausdorff-Prokhorov topology by relying on the chaining method. {Let us mention that the convergence of finite-dimensional distributions holds without the assumption $\max_{1 \leq k \leq n} S^{n}_{k}= \mathcal{O}(\sqrt{n})$, which is only used in the proof of tightness.
+It is unclear whether this assumption can be removed.}

 We show that this tree is similar in many aspects to the Brownian tree introduced by Aldous \cite{Ald91} (see Sec.~\ref{sec:critical} for background concerning real trees).
 Specifically, we establish the following properties concerning the geometry of $ \mathcal{T}(f)$: